 Lastly, the risks and mitigants subsection should address the main risks that could affect your plan's execution.
 Explain the measures you've put in place to minimize these risks, assuring potential investors or lenders.

-Your waste management services could face the risk of financial loss, if the costs of collecting and disposing of the waste are higher than the income it generates.
+Your waste management company could face the risk of financial loss, if the costs of collecting and disposing of the waste are higher than the income it generates.
 As the cost of labour and other resources may fluctuate, you could be exposed to the risk of not being able to manage your budget effectively.
-Your waste management services could also face the risk of environmental hazards, if the waste is not disposed of safely and responsibly.
+Your waste management company could also face the risk of environmental hazards, if the waste is not disposed of safely and responsibly.
 If the hazardous waste is not handled properly, it may lead to water pollution, air pollution and land contamination, which could have a negative impact on public health and the environment.

 6. The operations section